Dozens of Syrians are among the missing in catastrophic floods in Libya, a war monitor says | Law-Order

 "All who were inside are presumed dead," Jbawi said.

-Rami Abdurrahman, who runs the Observatory, said he has not been able to confirm a single survivor out of the 150 Syrians missing in Derna since Sunday night.
+Rami Abdurrahman, who runs the Syrian Observatory for Human Rights, said he hasn't been able to confirm a single survivor out of the 150 Syrians missing in Derna since Sunday night.
 But definite numbers are hard to come by in the chaotic aftermath of the destruction.

 Still, for some Syrians, Libya offered prospects of a better life.
 Syrians can easily get into Libya on a tourist visa and find work — wages are higher than what many earn at home.
 Zeid Marabeh, 19, came to Libya two years ago from the central city of Homs and worked as a carpenter.